 Darting a Shirt:

 Darts are seams that are sewn into the back of a shirt.
 Typically 2 darts of .75” are added together to remove a total of 1.5” of fabric.

 Darts are similar to a crescent shape.
 They start small at the top, gradually become wider then decreases to more narrow again.
 The placement of the dart is just below the armpit down to the bottom of the shirt.
 They are their widest point around the midsection.

 What do Darts do?

 The main purpose for darts is to remove excess fabric from the lower back of a shirt.
 The lower back of most men curves inwards.
 Therefore, removing this portion of the shirt fabric can help the shirt follow the body shape more naturally.

-Pictured is our Floral Tapered Fit Shirt.
+Pictured is our White Tapered Fit Shirt.
 Our signature TAPERED Fit has enhanced darting creating a perfect fit.